Noel Fielding: The Mighty Boosh

 In 2006, Fielding and Barratt went on tour with a new theatre show The Mighty Boosh Live.
 Fielding later said "We always thought we'd make one show and that'd be the end of it.
 But after we won the Perrier, everyone was telling us that we had to do another, which we did and brought it to Melbourne and won the Barry, and then we made a radio show that won the Douglas Adams Award...
 It went on and on".
+The Mighty Boosh also won the Shockwaves NME Best TV Award three times in 2007, 2008, and 2010.
+From August 2008 to January 2009 they went on tour for a second time with a new stage show of the Mighty Boosh.

 Fielding has said several times that he talked about writing a film with Barratt, and he would have loved to do so, but they never got around to it.
 They wrote two film scripts which did not make it to production.
 One was a "Rocky Horror Picture Show type thing", according to Fielding, in which Barratt played a character who has woken up believing himself to be the last man on earth.
 The other was an Arctic adventure – "because we always liked the Arctic".